Writing

 Handwriting

-As pupils transition into Key Stage 2, pupils practise and refine their cursive handwriting style until it becomes an automatic process that does not interfere with their creative thinking.
+As pupils enter Year Three, pupils will be taught to use a pre-cursive and then cursive style depending on their pencil control and writing fluency.
+As pupils transition into Year 4, 5 and 6, they will practise and refine their cursive handwriting style until it becomes an automatic process that does not interfere with their creative thinking.
 By the end of their time at Eastfield, pupils will understand the importance of neat presentation and the need for different letterforms (cursive, printed or capital letters) to help communicate meaning clearly.

 Writing for pleasure

-Throughout the year, whole-school competitions are launched to encourage writing for pleasure for all the children to share their writing.
-Competitions are launched termly or half-termly and may be centered around a theme such as Christmas, Harvest Festival or Halloween , or the competitions may be to submit a mini joke-book or to write about a short video clip.
+Throughout the year, whole-school competitions are launched to encourage writing for pleasure for all of the children to share their writing.
+Competitions are launched termly or half-termly and may be centered around a theme such as Christmas, Harvest Festival or Halloween, or the competitions may be to submit a mini joke-book or to write about a short video clip.
 These are non-prescriptive and for the sole-purpose of spreading a love of writing.
 Every child who submits a piece of writing is entered into a random prize draw where they win a notebook and pen to continue their super writing.

 Subject Leader: